gravitional/note/hep/src/prd-format.md

     Sharma, S. and Blanter, Y. and
     Bauer, G. E. W. and Ramsay, A. J.", year = "2018",
-    title = "{Data from Figures in‘‘Selection rules for cavity-enhanced Brillouin light scattering
+    title = "{Data from Figures in""Selection rules for cavity-enhanced Brillouin light scattering
     from magnetostatic modes" [Data set]}",
     doi = "10.5281/zenodo.1284434",